AndrewZhang126/living-papers/examples/example-paper/README.md

 # Filter Example

-Here is an example using filter:
+Here is an example using `filter`:
 Suppose on the same dataset we want to filter by objects with weight between 3 and 5.
-Since our chart does not contain the weight attribute we would need to use filter instead of simpleFilter.
+Since our chart does not contain the weight attribute we would need to use `filter` instead of `simpleFilter`.
 We would do the following:

 First initialize a list:
 ````